tpo/kasm/README.md

 This is a simple two-pass 6502 assembler that I wrote for fun.
 No warranty expressed or implied.

 It supports standard opcodes and opcode syntax.
-Binary output is in Kim-1 format.
+Binary output is in Kim-1 (default) or PythonArray format.

 Command line synopsis:

-    python kasm.py inputfile[.asm]
+    python kasm.py [--outFormat=(PythonArray|Kim1)] inputfile[.asm]

 The files 'inputfile.lst' (an assembler listing) and 'inputfile.dat' (the Kim-1 format binary) are produced unconditionally.